 Dishwashing Liquid – I make my own dishwashing liquid by the gallon and it is dirt cheap!
 I also like the fact that it doesn’t have a strong fragrance.

 Mayonnaise – This won’t be a cost savings (due to the eggs), but that doesn’t matter.
 Homemade mayo is more nutritious.
 I avoid soy products and commercial mayo is made from soy oil (or canola, just as bad).
-An easy recipe for homemade lacto-fermented mayonnaise is here on @cheeseslave’s blog.
+An easy recipe for homemade lacto-fermented mayonnaise is here on cheeseslave’s blog.
 Because it’s lacto-fermented, it’s probiotic, lasts longer in your fridge and is a “live” food.
 This is one of those instances where making your own won’t save you money in the short term, but the end result is a healthier diet.

 Salsa – I love my homemade lacto-fermented salsa!
 Again, the homemade version is a superior product in terms of nutrition and taste.
-Hurry up garden, I need tomatoes and peppers!

 Jelly – I’ve never tried my hand at making homemade jelly because I didn’t have a source of free berries.
 When my strawberries start coming up (if there are any left after the kids pick them and eat them!), I want to do this.

 Coconut Milk – I had no idea you could make your own coconut milk until I got an email in my inbox with this recipe.
-This is especially exciting since coconut milk is super nutritious, yet very expensive – I often cannot bring myself to pay $2 a can for it but now I don’t have to go without!
+This is especially exciting since coconut milk is super nutritious, yet very expensive – I often cannot bring myself to pay $2 a can for it but now I don’t have to go without.

 Homemade Tooth Powder – I love making my own homemade tooth powder.
-It’s very inexpensive, and my dental hygienist approves – as long as I leave out the cinnamon!
+It’s very inexpensive, and my dental hygienist approves – as long as I leave out the cinnamon.
 (Read the post for an explanation.)
 It’s great especially during pregnancy if your foamy regular toothpaste triggers gagging.

 Deodorant – I use straight up baking soda.
 It works better than anything I’ve used.
 For ease of application, some people mix it with a bit of coconut oil and store it in a jar.

 Kombucha – Kombucha is very expensive store bought and costs almost nothing if made at home.
 The SCOBY will live forever if you take care of it, so the only challenge is getting one.
 Ask around amongst your crunchy friends, or order it online or from eBay (Google search will turn up sources).
 Or you can culture your own by buying a bottle of GT’s kombucha (around $4) and growing the “mother”.
 Easy instructions here.